JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 * Sun education _levels_.
 The three categories describes different levels of formal education in Sweden. _Sun Education Level 1_ is the top category and contains broad descriptions of education levels.
 The next level is _Sun Education Field 2_ describes more specific levels or generic degrees. _Sun Education Field 3_ contains specific degrees from Swedish formal education.
 Each concept in level 3 has a "parent" in level 2, and each level 2 concept has a level 1 "parent".

 ## Examples
-"label": The name of a experience

-"weight": Weights for must_have are normally 10

-"legacy_ams_taxonomy_id": Legacy id for label

-"publication_date": When was the ad published

-"last_publication_date": When the ad will be unpublished

-"removed": Boolean if the add unpublished or not which can occur before the last publication date

-"removed_date": When was the add removed

-"source_type": Where did the add come from

-"timestamp": This timestamps is mostly for troubleshooting

-## Examples